Deploy Portainer behind NGINX Reverse Proxy

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-Once the deployment is complete you can browse portainer.yourdomain.com
+Once the deployment has finished you can browse portainer.yourdomain.com.

 Deploying in a Docker Swarm scenario